modalitysystems/modalitysoftware-docs/twa/Teamwork-Analytics-Report-Development-Process.md

 # Teamwork Analytics Report Development Process

-This page gives an insight into how data is collected and stored, and how the report devleopment process flows.
+This page gives an insight into how data is collected and stored, and how the report development process flows.

 ## Introduction